nmyers322/virtual-bar/README.md

 * Rearrange lobby, add tables
 * Move table event log on mobile
 * iOS grant device orientation unmounts video tracks
+* Draw on someone, take a pic, send to them
+* After visibility change kicks you out, tracks could still be attached. check getUserMedia and see what's happening
+* getUserMedia fail: More useful message about video/audio not working